DannyBen/runfile/README.md

 before short flags `--force, -f` instead of `-f, --force`.
 Update your custom `usage` directives accordingly.

+### Examples no longer add implicit 'run'

+If you were using the `example` directive, it will no longer add the initial `run` in front of your examples.
+Add it yourself.
+This is intended to allow providing more elaborate examples.

 ### RunfileTasks

 The `RunfileTasks` gem is also released as a pre-release, if you are using it